blaizeberry4/lastfm-recs-sandbox/README.md

 ## The Question

 If we define a user ‘session’ to be composed of one or more songs played by that user, where each song is started within 20 minutes of the previous song’s start time, create a list of the top 10 songs played in the top 50 longest sessions by tracks count.
 Deliver this as a tab-delimited file with the top 10 song names as well as their associated artist and play count within those sessions.

+The result of this repo's attempt to answer this question can be produced via the steps below, but a copy is included for reference in the file `most_played_tracks.tsv`.

 ## Technologies Chosen